Pla Welding

 Hot air welding, also known as heat gun welding, is a technique that uses a hot air gun or heat source to soften the PLA material.
 The softened PLA is then brought into contact with another component, and the heat allows the two parts to fuse together, creating a strong and durable bond.
 Hot air welding is commonly used in applications where large PLA structures or quick bonding times are required.

-See also Welding Jobs Close To Me
+See also Tigger Welding

 Steps involved in Hot Air Welding